Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] To gather status and progress information to report to management.
 - [ ] To write down any changes to the Sprint Backlog, including adding new items, and tracking progress on the burn-down.
-- [x] He or she does not have to be there; he or she only has to ensure the Development Team has a Daily Scrum.
+- [x] He or she does not have to be there; he or she only has to ensure the Developers have a Daily Scrum.
 - [ ] To make sure every team member answers the three questions.

 **[⬆ Back to Top](#table-of-contents)**